Pyenb/Lenovo_NAS_reflash_guide/README.md

 - The Lenovo LifeLine Imager is a Windows-only tool.
 - The used USB needs to be formatted as FAT32!
 Otherwise, the NAS won't recognize it.
+- I had to try multiple USB drives until I found one that worked.
+The NAS recognized all of them and went into the recovery process, but still wouldn't boot after.
 - If the Imager tool doesn't recognize the USB drive, try using rufus to reformat the USB drive.
-Select the drive, then the `Non-bootable` option, and select `FAT32` as the file system.
-Then click `Start`.
+Select the drive, then the `Non-bootable` option, select `FAT32` as the file system and `MBR` as the partition scheme.
+Then press `Start`.
-- Sometimes the USB creator tool doesn't properly move the firmware files to the USB.
-If you encounter issues, try rerunning the tool or manually moving the files to the USB by following the USB file structure below.

 ### USB file structure

 > [!NOTE]
 > The file under `b4b_images` is the actual firmware file.
 The other files are used for the boot process.
-This file could be manually replaced, in case the Imager tool doesn't create the USB drive properly.
+If this file is missing, please try rerunning the Imager tool.

 The USB drive should have the following structure after running the Imager tool: